Part A: Claims

 Chapter 6.11: Getting further help

-6.11.1 There are notes to help with completion of the returns and the charity supplementary pages in Tax returns for charities and Community Amateur Sports Clubs and Notes on Trust and Estates charities.
+6.11.1 There are notes to help with completion of the returns and the charity supplementary pages in Tax returns for charities and Community Amateur Sports Clubs and Trust and Estate Charities notes on the SA907 form page.

 6.11.2 A charity receiving a notice to make a return should consider contacting its professional advisers for help in completing the return, particularly if figures need to be extracted from the accounts or there’s likely to be a liability to tax.